-At some point in time, I am sure that most people would have heard of the slogan “The World’s Most Perfectly Cut Diamond” either through mass media advertising or big banner boards.
+At some point in time, you would have probably heard of the slogan “The World’s Most Perfectly Cut Diamond” either through mass media advertising or big banner boards.

-Both words in the name of the company, “hearts” and “fire” give people a positive feeling and they are associated with warmth and love.
-If you know just a bit more about diamonds, you will probably observe that this name is also neatly connected in a few ways.
+Both words in the company’s name, “hearts” and “fire” give people a positive feeling and are associated with warmth and love.
+If you know just a bit more about diamonds, you will probably realize that this name is also neatly connected in a few ways.

-First, the structure “hearts on…” is a clever play with one of the most common internal optical characteristics found in the standard round brilliant cut, “hearts and arrows”.
+First, the structure “hearts on…” is a clever play with one of the most well-known optical characteristics found in a standard round brilliant cut, “hearts and arrows”.

-Secondly, fire – or dispersion – is also one of the most important characteristics that gives a diamond its beautiful sparkle and brilliance.
+Secondly, fire – or dispersion – is also one of the most important characteristics which give a diamond its beautiful sparkle and brilliance.
 And we didn’t even mention that people usually buy engagement rings when their hearts are on fire!

-The company wants you to believe that their product is unique but it really isn’t.
-The truth is that HoF diamonds are nothing more than the standard 57 facet round brilliant cut stones that other vendors can also offer.
-When a round brilliant is cut to ideal proportions and precise craftsmanship, a phenomenon of hearts and arrows can be seen through the top view and pavilion view of the diamond.
+The company wants you to believe their product is unique but it really isn’t.
+The truth is that HoF diamonds are nothing more than the standard 57 facets round brilliant cut any other vendor can also offer.

 Supposedly “exclusive” cut is none other than a traditional round brilliant cut.